Fort Mason is a stunning recreation area, on an old military post along San Francisco's northern waterfront.

 - In 1846 it fell under U.S. sovereignty, and by 1850 it was a designated U.S. Army military reservation, known as Point San Jose.

-- In 1855, private developers took advantage of the incredible views and built Italianate-style homes, overlooking the Aquatic Park and Fisherman's Wharf.
+- In 1855, private developers took advantage of the incredible views at Fort Mason and built Italianate-style homes, overlooking the Aquatic Park and Fisherman's Wharf.
 This area was referred to as Black Point, for the dark laurel trees clustered around the area.
-They were the upper-middle class elite of San Francisco, hoping to escape the chaotic streets of the Gold-rush era with their bluff-top properties.
-These developers had no formal claim to the land, and were effectively squatting.
+The upper-middle class elite of San Francisco occupied these homes, hoping to escape the chaotic streets of the Gold-rush era with their bluff-top properties.
+However, the developers had no formal claim to the land, and so the home owners were effectively squatting.

 - Finally in 1972, Fort Mason became part of the Golden Gate National Recreation Area.